-Why Sleep Might Be the Best Brain Boost You’re Not Prioritising
+Sleep – the Best Brain Boost We’re Not Prioritising

 Sleep isn’t just a passive “off switch” for our bodies.
 According to circadian neuroscientist Professor Russell Foster, sleep is a critical function that helps us consolidate memories, clear out brain toxins, regulate emotions, and support overall cognitive performance.
 In fact, recent studies have shown that during deep sleep, the brain activates a kind of “cleaning system” known as the glymphatic system, which clears waste and supports long-term brain health.